SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/grammatical-feature.md

 ⟮＿Grammemes＿⟯ ⟮may be encoded⟯ ⟮lexically⟯, ⟮morphologically⟯ or ⟮syntactically⟯.
 ⟮＿Grammemes＿⟯ ⟮encode⟯ ⟮sememes⟯ or ⟮half of practs/pragmemes⟯.

-## grammatical feature category
+## sm grammatical feature category

-grammatical category and grammatical feature are more common terms for things like grammatical feature category or grammatical feature class that are also more vague.
+grammatical category and sm grammatical feature are more common terms for things like sm grammatical feature category or sm grammatical feature class that are also more vague.
-⟮Not all languoids⟯ have ⟮all⟯ ⟮＿grammatical feature classes＿⟯.
+⟮Not all languoids⟯ have ⟮all⟯ ⟮＿sm grammatical feature classes＿⟯.